On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Convergence results and error estimation in the presence of spillback

 We will first demonstrate analytically that the convergence does not hold with vehicle spillback if a triangular fundamental diagram is assumed.
 A triangular fundamental diagram has the following form:

 where $v$ and $w$ are the speeds of the forward- and backward-propagating kinematic waves respectively.
 In the case of triangular fundamental diagram, $v$ also coincides with the free-flow speed. $\rho_c$ denotes the critical density, and $\rho_{j}$ denotes the jam density.
-We introduce the following concave transformation of the triangular fundamental diagram, where $C=vw/(v+w) \rho_j$ denotes the flow capacity:

 Consider the merge junction in Figure \ref{figsimplemerge}.
 Let us focus on $I_3$ which remains in the congested phase.
-In the spatial-temporal domain of $I_3$, characteristic lines with slope $-w_3$ emit from the right boundary and reach the left boundary, where $w_3$ denotes the backward wave spedd on link $I_3$ (see Figure \ref{figScenario4}).
+In the spatial-temporal domain of $I_3$, characteristic lines with slope $-w_3$ emit from the right boundary $x=b_3$ and reach the left boundary $x=a_3$, where $w_3$ denotes the backward wave speed on link $I_3$ (see Figure \ref{figScenario4}).
 When the light is red, the exit flow $q_3$ is equal to zero, creating a kinematic wave with speed $-w_3$ and density value $\rho^3_j$ where $\rho^3_j$ denotes the jam density of $I_3$; when the light is green, the exit flow $q_3$ is equal to the flow capacity $C_3$, creating a kinematic wave with speed $-w_3$ and density value $\rho^3_c$, where $\rho^3_c$ denotes the critical density on $I_3$.
 As a result, the supply function $S_3(t)$ at the entrance of $I_3$ fluctuates between $0$ and $C_3$, leading $\mathcal{S}_3^1(t)$ to fluctuate between $0$ and $\min\{C_1,\,C_3\}$.

 The key observation is that the effective supply $\mathcal{S}_3^1(t)$ does not have bounded variation as the signal cycle of $u_3(t)$ tends to zero.
 As a consequence, the convergence expressed in \eqref{weakconveqn2} no longer holds.
 To see this, we simply adjust $u_1$ and $u_3$ such that $S_3(t)= C_3\cdot u_1(t)$ (in this case, we say that signal controls $u_1$ and $u_3$ are resonant) and perform the following calculation: